-For the microtransit programs, customers with no Internet or smartphone access would call into Mountain Line's dispatch to schedule a ride.
-The call center allows customers to call in for booking a vehicle at the same standards.
-According to peer research, advertising the app and conducting trainings on the app will reduce the number of people calling in.
+For the microtransit programs, customers with no Internet or smartphone access would call into Mountain Line's dispatch to schedule a ride, acting as a call center.
+The call center allows customers to call in for booking a vehicle at the same standard as someone with a smart phone.
+According to peer research, advertising the app and conducting trainings on the app will reduce the number of people calling in, therefore reducing the need for additional staff.

 For the Late-Night program, customers can call the taxi companies that are part of the program if they do not have a smart phone.
-There is also a company called GoGo Grandparent which provides a simple to use call-in option to hail Ubers and Lyft.
-There is a concierge fee of \$0.27 per minute which covers the cost of the 24/7 call center and other operations.
+There is also a company called GoGo Grandparent which provides a simple to use, 24/7 call-in option to hail Ubers and Lyft.